b-abhijit/DSA_PROBLEMS/README.md

-This repository contains solution to some important problems in Data Structure & Algorithm
+This repository is a collection of some problems in Data Structure & Algorithms